How to Document Gaslighting in the Workplace: Templates and Tips

 - Makes any later denial ("that's not what we agreed") immediately documentable

 Send these consistently.
-They look professional — you're just a diligent employee making sure everyone is aligned.
+They look professional (a diligent employee confirming alignment).
 The documentation function is invisible.

 The Personal Log